TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. function:: make_zipfile(base_name, base_dir[, verbose=0, dry_run=0])

-   Create a zip file from all files in and under *base_dir*.
+   Create a zip file kutoka all files in and under *base_dir*.
 The output zip file will be named *base_name* + :file:`.zip`.
 Uses either the  :mod:`zipfile` Python module (if available) or the InfoZIP :file:`zip`  utility (if installed and found on the default search path).
 If neither  tool is available, raises